-P. Project Selection, Project Programming, and Expedited Project Selection Procedures Criteria
+O. Project Selection, Project Programming, and Expedited Project Selection Procedures Criteria

-1. Project Selection
+Project Selection

 The FTIP follows the same "bottom-up" principle that guides the development of the RTP/SCS.
 The CTCs along with local jurisdictions are solely responsible for selecting projects that are submitted to SCAG for recommended inclusion into the FTIP.
-The process for receiving federal and state2 dollars is an arduous journey before funds are awarded to a project and expended.
-The process begins at the County Transportation Commission's level in which projects are nominated by local jurisdictions and selected by the CTCs.
-The CTCs develop criteria that determine which projects best enhance the transportation network and addresses the region's goals of improving mobility and promoting sustainability.
-The end result is the individual County Transportation Improvement Program or County TIPs, the building blocks of SCAG's FTIP.
-AB1246 (PUC § 130059 and § 132800) created the CTCs and its relationship with SCAG.
-PUC
+The process for receiving federal and state2 dollars involves multiple steps before funds are awarded to a project and expended.
+The process begins at the County Transportation Commission's level where projects are nominated by local jurisdictions and selected by the CTCs.
+The CTCs develop project selection criteria that prioritize projects which best enhance the transportation network and addresses the region's goals of improving mobility and promoting sustainability.
+The end results are the individual County Transportation Improvement Programs or County TIPs, the building blocks of SCAG's FTIP.
+AB1246 (PUC § 130059 and § 132800) created the CTCs and their relationship with SCAG.
+PUC § 130304 provides additional direction on how the CTCs are responsible for developing the County TIPs and submitting it to SCAG.